EVerest/libocpp/doc/ocpp_201_device_model_initialization.md

 It will then set all the values read from the config file.

-If anything does not match, no values will be set.
+The config and the component schemas depend on each other.
+If the definition in the component schema does not match the definition in the config, no values will be set in the device model database.
 So if for example there is a variable set in the config that is not in the component schema, the config values will not be set.

 ## Update config values

-Each time the software starts, the config file is read and the values will be set to the database accordingly.
+Each time the ChargePoint class is instantiated, the config file is read and the values will be set to the database accordingly.
 Only the initial values will be set to the values in the config file.
-So if for example the csms changed a value, it will not be updated to the value from the config file.
+So if for example the CSMS changed a value, it will not be updated to the value from the config file.

 ## Update component schemas